 GEL lab members Anna Gui and Angelica Ronald, with CBCD researcher Dr Maheen Siddiqui, received funding from the Wellcome/Birkbeck ISSF to organise a series of inter-disciplinary activities for CBCD researchers working in the fields of developmental psychology, neuroscience and genetics to reflect about how to improve racial diversity in our research and support anti-racism in our work environment.

-The Series to Tackle Racism in Developmental Science (STRIDES) will consist of four in-person events over lunch, with invited speakers who will share their knowledge and perspectives.
+The Series to Tackle Racism in Developmental Science (STRIDES) will be in-person events over lunch, with invited speakers who will share their knowledge and perspectives to promote an open conversation about how we can actively fight racism with our research.

 Roberts, S. O., Bareket-Shavit, C., Dollins, F. A., Goldie, P. D., & Mortenson, E. (2020).
 Racial Inequality in Psychological Research: Trends of the Past and Recommendations for the Future.
 Perspectives on Psychological Science, 15(6), 1295–1309. https://doi.org/10.1177/1745691620927709